GabrielH-02/Harmony-Haven-Hotels/README.md

 # Harmony Haven Hotels

-Harmony Haven Hotels is a site that wishes to promote the use of the hotel’s programs.
+Harmony Haven Hotels is a site that wishes to promote the use of its hotel’s programs.
 Harmony Haven Hotels is a hotel chain that has multiple hotels across six continents, and a major problem for young travellers when travelling the world is the constant change in quality and price in hotels.
-Therefore Harmony Haven Hotels have two major programs to choose from that allow users to pay a monthly fee to stay at any Harmony Haven Hotel across the world.
-Thus through the use of the site Harmony Haven Hotels can promote their programmes.
+Therefore Harmony Haven Hotels has two major programs to choose from.
+This will allow users to pay a monthly fee to stay at any Harmony Haven Hotel across the world.
+Through the use of the site, Harmony Haven Hotels can promote its programmes.
 The goal of the site is to promote and increase the number of members.

 The site will be targeted to young travellers wishing to stay at safe and luxurious hotels at a constant price and quality.
-The user will be able to find out all the information they need about the programmes and how to become a member of Harmony Haven Hotels.
+The user will be able to find out all the information they need about the programmes and how to become a member at Harmony Haven Hotels.
 This is done by the use of the three major interactive pages of Harmony Haven Hotels website.
 The site contains a ‘Home’ page, a ‘Destinations’ page and a ’Sign-up’ page accompanied by a landing page once the data for the sign-up page has been submitted.
 The home page contains information about Harmony Haven Hotels and its origins, the deals and offers the site provides and a section of comments reviewing the service from fellow young travellers.
+The destinations page contains six sections all labelled with the name of the continent, within each section, are three cities/destinations.
+The final page is the most important for the site owner's goal, which is the signup page.
+The signup page contains a form that contains all valid inputs for the user to interact with.
+Once this data has been submitted through the use of the submit button the user will be transferred to a landing page allowing the user to understand their data has been submitted.

 The site uses interactive and stylistic choices to encourage the user to achieve their own goals as well as the site's owner.
 Harmony Haven Hotels will be useful for travellers to see and join a service that can help them on their travels.

 ![responsive-image](documentation/i-am-repsonsive-hhh.png)